Life is not a race to be first finished

 Repeat until you’re done then click the blue Save Show Me icon.
 Chose a category and the Show Me will render and play.

 Now open the Show Me in Safari.
-Copy the URL and open it in Puffin Web Browser.

 Click where it says embed, make sure it is highlighted and press Copy to copy the embed code.